djipco/webmidi/website/api/classes/WebMidi.md

 > Returns: `Promise.<WebMidi>`<br />

-The promise is fulfilled with the `WebMidi` object fro chainability
+The promise is fulfilled with the `WebMidi` object for chainability